renswilderom/renswilderom.github.io/python/_posts/2021-11-19-How to get started with Python.md

 <img src="/assets/img/blog/Screenshot_1.png" alt="jupyter" width="400" style="padding-top: 15px;"/>
 </p>

-## Running your first program
+### 3. Run your first Python program inside a Jupyter Notebook

 [This](https://renswilderom.github.io/blog/python_shorts/2021-11-19-Word_counts/){:target="_blank"} Python short post provides a Jupyter Notebook with a relatively simple script.
 You can copy-paste the code from the cells to your own Notebook.
-Then, click inside the cell, and press _Controll + Enter_ to run the cell.
+Then, click inside the cell, and press ```Controll + Enter``` to run the cell.
+To create a new blank cell, click inside an excisting cell and press ```Esc + B``` (this will create a new cell below your initial cell).
 For more Jupyter Notebook keyboard shortcuts, see [this link](https://towardsdatascience.com/jypyter-notebook-shortcuts-bf0101a98330){:target="_blank"}.

-## How to install packages
+### 4. Install packages

+This section will be updated soon.

+### 5. Follow a command line and Python for beginners tutorial

 This section will be updated soon.

 ## Pythonistas with useful websites